 Looking at the wines of Italy from another country, in my case, the UK, it is easy to get fixated by the big success stories.
 All wine drinkers know about Pinot Grigio and Prosecco, while wine aficionados collect and drink Barolo, Barbaresco, Brunello, Super Tuscans and a few more.
 But the real joy of Italian wine is its deeply regional nature.
 For example, there is far more to Piemonte than the famous wines made with Nebbiolo.
 Similarly, Umbria has distinctive, even unique, wines which it contributes to the remarkable diversity of Italian wine while at the same time its producers seek to serve all the needs of the region.
-The most important unique wine of the region is of course the full bodied, massively tannic Sagrantino di Montefalco, of which more later.
+The most important unique wine of the region is, of course, the full-bodied, massively tannic Sagrantino di Montefalco, of which more later.
 What I want to show here is how Umbria can do good to very good versions of just about every wine style.
-It has a number of very good fairly neutral but fine food-friendly whites; some oaked whites; some sparkling wines traditional and modern; rosés; light and full bodied reds from local and from international grape varieties; and both botrytis-affected and passito sweet wines.
+It has a number of very good fairly neutral but fine food-friendly whites; some oaked whites; some sparkling wines traditional and modern; rosés; light and full-bodied reds from local and from international grape varieties; and both botrytis-affected and passito sweet wines.
 OK, there is no ice wine from this pretty hot region, and no fortified wine, but that is a great range.In the following, I have illustrated the main wine types of Umbria with wines tasted from a number of estates on a visit in September 2015.
 As you can see from the pictures, Janet and I also saw some of Umbria’s great cities of pilgrimage and art: Assisi, Montefalco and Trevi.
 I would like to thank the following wineries for these visits:

 While the rest of central Italy majors in red wines, Umbria has a special gift for whites.
-It is rightly proud of the Greccheto variety, even if this is in reality two different varieties, true Greccheto and Pignoletto, both of which make elegant, classic Italian low aromatic whites.
+It is rightly proud of the Greccheto variety, even if this is, in reality, two different varieties, true Greccheto and Pignoletto, both of which make elegant, classic Italian low aromatic whites.
 Trebbiano Spoletino does have more character than its Tuscan cousin – not difficult I hear you say, rightly.
 And many producers grow a bit of Chardonnay, Fiano or Sauvignon Blanc to liven up blends.

 Grecante, Arnaldo Caprai, Colli Martani DOC, 13% – 100% Greccheto – classic restrained white with attractive hints of citrus and peach on the nose and then a surprising intensity on the palate.
 This €10 wine is not going to set the Tiber alight (yes it does flow through Umbria on its way to Rome) but it ticks a lot of boxes – subtle, refreshing, enough weight to match a range of foods.

-Grechetto dei Colli Martani, Adanti, 2014, 13% – Donatella Adanti is very up front that her Greccheto is Pignoletto, the other member of the Greccheto twins.
+Grechetto dei Colli Martani, Adanti, 2014, 13% – Donatella Adanti is very upfront that her Greccheto is Pignoletto, the other member of the Greccheto twins.
 Ian d’Agata’s description of the two varieties in the glass is virtually identical, so let’s not fuss too much.
-Tight, citrus and peachy palate, quite full bodied, a touch rounded from 6 months on the fine lees in stainless steel, some real potential to develop in the bottle here.
+Tight, citrus and peachy palate, quite full-bodied, a touch rounded from 6 months on the fine lees in stainless steel, some real potential to develop in the bottle here.

 Le Pòggere, Est!
 Est!!
-Est!!! di Montefiascone DOP, Falesco, 2014, 12% – is of course a wine from Lazio, not Umbria, but I don’t (yet) have a Lazio page and it is not far over the border.
+Est!!! di Montefiascone DOP, Falesco, 2014, 12% – is, of course, a wine from Lazio, not Umbria, but I don’t (yet) have a Lazio page and it is not far over the border.
 With its six exclamation marks ‘Est!
 Est!!
 Est!!! di Montefiascone’ must win the prize for most punctuation in an appellation name.
 The story of the name, featuring a German wine-guzzling bishop, the year 1111 and an early form of scoring wines – one ‘Est’ for good, two for very good, creation of three for something exceptional – is well told here: www.villapuri.it/en/est-est-est-legend.html At Falesco the wine is made from a blend of 50% Trebbiano, 20% Roscetta and 30% Malvasia, simple, bright, lemon and grass on nose and palate, acidity preserved by avoiding malolactic fermentation.
 If only all the examples served up in Roman trattorie were as good as this! €3-€4 retail.

 Umbria is marked by a relatively high concentration of larger wineries.
 Arnaldo Caprai, Lungarotti and Barberani, not to mention the large cooperatives, can all draw on significant resources of knowledge, research and international contacts.
 So it is hardly surprising that wineries are making a success of international varieties, if mainly for a local market.
 I highlight a couple of wines here but there are many more in this category.
-In the main we asked to taste local varieties.
+In the main, we asked to taste local varieties.

 Soente, Viognier, Falesco, 2014, 13.5% – the Falesco winery, literally on the Umbria/Lazio border, belongs to the important consultant Ricardo Cottarella and has made a specialism in international varieties.
 Its Tellus Oro is a pleasant, restrained, lemony wine made from 80% Chardonnay plus Pinot Bianco.
-The Soente is 100% Viognier has peach and green leaf notes, is medium bodied and has a fine acidity (pH 3.25, 5.7g/l TA).
+The Soente is 100% Viognier has peach and green leaf notes, is medium-bodied and has a fine acidity (pH 3.25, 5.7g/l TA).

 Torre di Giano, Vigna Il Pino, Bianco di Torgiano DOC, Lungarotti, 2010, 13% – is traditional in that it is a 70% Trebbiano Spoletino, 30% Grecchetto blend but modern in the sense that it is 30% fermented in barrels, and then the whole blend is aged until the spring after harvest in oak.
 It was one of the first Italian whites to aged in oak from the 1970s.
-Mid lemon in colour, a complex and layered wine with a touch of vanilla and clove over ripe yellow apples and an intriguing green herbal touch (which I associate with the Trebbiano tribe).
-Excellent depth of flavour and length, definite potential to age in the bottle for up to a decade.
+Mid lemon in colour, a complex and layered wine with a touch of vanilla and clove overripe yellow apples and an intriguing green herbal touch (which I associate with the Trebbiano tribe).
+Excellent depth of flavour and length, a definite potential to age in the bottle for up to a decade.
 I was impressed enough to buy a bottle to bring home, the ultimate accolade.

 The eternal battle between freshness and oxidation is being fought out here in Umbria as elsewhere.
 There is a demand – or is it a fad? – for no (added) SO2 wines and so we were interested to try them.